datahubio/blog/the-age-of-agentic-ai-shaping-the-future-of-business-operations.md

 ![[v07aiagentdefenseshieldcybersecurity.svg]]

-Linking back to the insights of a group of UK men in 2013, AI is now also implemented by [Dark Trace](https://d3.harvard.edu/platform-digit/submission/darktrace-cybersecurity-of-the-future/) to recognize any abnormal behavior.
+Linking back to the insights of a group of UK people in 2013, AI is now also implemented by [Dark Trace](https://d3.harvard.edu/platform-digit/submission/darktrace-cybersecurity-of-the-future/) to recognize any abnormal behavior.
 It specializes in **protecting enterprises and industrial immune systems**, detecting and solving minor threats while automating defense against previously encountered and solved attacks.

 ## The future of agentic AI and businesses